krosario314/portfolio/README.md

 I created an HTML file to create my portfolio.
 The portfolio inludes a  < nav >  bar linking to specific sections of the page.
 I have a header with my name included.
 A body with sections titled "about me", "my work", and "contact me."
 A photo was attached so show user's my profile.
 The contact me section has links to where you can contact me.
 Then I included a small footer.
 To be continued and edited in the process.
 #
 ## What does the application do?
+This application presents my very own portfolio, showing users an introduction of me, my work and how to contact me.
 #
 ## Acceptance Criteria
 ```